Getting Started

 Welcome to the beginning of your Korean language journey!
 This guide will walk you through the essential steps to get started with learning Korean effectively.

-Let me first and foremost start with a small warning; this guide is HEAVILY WIP.
+Let me first and foremost start with a small warning; this guide is still WIP.
 This guide is also HEAVILY influenced by Japanese Resources.
 Almost all of the Japanese resources are transferable with some work!
 Additional Korean Resources can be found in the Korean Resources page.

 Now that we have the out of the way, here is some cruicial info for learning Korean!